b-bly/puppeteer-demo/README.md

 body = string of search terms separated by commas.
 Example: "foo,bar," BEARER_TOKEN=$(gcloud auth print-identity-token)

-Create and execute a job with `/ci/job` scripts.
+Create and execute a job for puppeteer-demo image with `/ci/job` scripts.